PandelisZ/fall-2016/communities/edinburgh-compsoc/community-assessment.md

 ##Communication

 Currently we have:

-o	**Emails** - Each member of the committee has an address at CompSoc which members can use to get in touch, or the all commmittee address.
-We have a mailing list of all current members that a newsletter is sporadically sent to. o	**Facebook groups** - Primarily "CompSoc Members", there are also sub groups of CompSoc Members Opportunities, one for committee and there will soon be one for hackathon info specifically.
-The separate one for hackathons is proposed to allow more frequent and dedicated posts about hackathons that are relevant to CompSoc members, and with the aim of trying to create a better space for members to identify who is going to different hackathons and the levels of interest in them, to try and arrange better support from CompSoc for members to attend accordingly. o	**IRC** - I don't use but is surprisingly popular amongst the handful who do - I'll be trying to get an estimate of the number of active CompSoc IRC users soon!
+ - **Facebook groups** - Primarily "CompSoc Members", there are also sub groups of CompSoc Members Opportunities, one for committee and there will soon be one for hackathon info specifically.
+The separate one for hackathons is proposed to allow more frequent and dedicated posts about hackathons that are relevant to CompSoc members, and with the aim of trying to create a better space for members to identify who is going to different hackathons and the levels of interest in them, to try and arrange better support from CompSoc for members to attend accordingly.

+ - **IRC** - I don't use but is surprisingly popular amongst the handful who do - I'll be trying to get an estimate of the number of active CompSoc IRC users soon!
 Committee does not officially use it for announcements of communication, it is primarily a space for members to members.
 Can be a bit cliquey for members feeling left out of the loop because they are intimidated by the tech/format of IRC.
 This isn't wanted or intended by the active users though, and a few have made several attempts over the last few years to create friendlier interfaces for IRC specifically to support CompSoc members, or to offer unofficial, informal guided introductions to using it.
-Used a lot to interact with Tardis group who are very active. o	[**Twitter**](https://twitter.com/compsoc) - Any commitee member can use the official Twitter account, and all are emailed interaction notifications for it, but without a dedicated member working on it, mentions can sometimes go unresponded.
+Used a lot to interact with Tardis group who are very active.

+ - [**Twitter**](https://twitter.com/compsoc) - Any commitee member can use the official Twitter account, and all are emailed interaction notifications for it, but without a dedicated member working on it, mentions can sometimes go unresponded.
 It isn't consistently used to post about CompSoc activities as it is dependent on who is available and willing and remembers to do so per activity.

+ - **Emails** - Each member of the committee has an address at CompSoc which members can use to get in touch, or the all commmittee address.
+We have a mailing list of all current members that a newsletter is sporadically sent to.

 ##Culture

 **How welcoming is your community to new people and new ideas?**

 Theoretically, very welcoming - all descriptions ever made of CompSoc reference its ideals of openness but in practice, I'm unsure.
 Certainly no real tensions or conflict exists or pervades the society but the committee and certain groups are often seen (based on my informal chats to people) as very cliquey, often requiring frequent CompSoc event attendance to get "in the loop" of in-jokes and references.
 Additionally the influx of requests from EUSA of students wanting to form independent societies in CompSoc interests BEFORE contacting CompSoc themselves to request activities or topics, suggest a lack of approachability if it is considered easier or more relevant to consider starting a whole society before talking to committee.
 However this could vary committee to committee, and could also be a lack of information and awareness about how to contact or request - there isn't any formal procedure for it currently?

 **What happens if there is a disagreement?
-Are there any policies or procedures in place, and are they documented?** o	Yes, there are official EUSA guidelines and policies that are documented however, they are only made accessible to the “Executive Committee” (President, Treasurer, and Secretary) through the University’s documentation system normally for courses (known as LEARN, a version of the proprietary Blackboard software).
+Are there any policies or procedures in place, and are they documented?**

+Yes, there are official EUSA guidelines and policies that are documented however, they are only made accessible to the “Executive Committee” (President, Treasurer, and Secretary) through the University’s documentation system normally for courses (known as LEARN, a version of the proprietary Blackboard software).
 I assume but could not confirm that if requested it would be made accessible to other individuals.
 I believe the guidelines focus on the hierarchy of responsibility and communication in the event of conflict but as I was unable at the time of writing to find a copy myself, I cannot detail further.

-**How will you personally handle it?** o	If I am relevant to the conflict then I have had conflict training through the IET (Institute of Engineering and Technology) and have had a lot of experience in personal and professional situations that give me confidence to address conflict effectively, adapting my approach to the individual situation.
+**How will you personally handle it?**

+If I am relevant to the conflict then I have had conflict training through the IET (Institute of Engineering and Technology) and have had a lot of experience in personal and professional situations that give me confidence to address conflict effectively, adapting my approach to the individual situation.

 ##Other Info